View Ellen McGibben's Obituary on santacruzsentinel.com and share memories

 Over the last forty years, Ellen lived in Corralitos, California, where she raised her sons.
 A registered nurse since 1983, she was among the first hospice nurses in Santa Cruz County, developing a support group program for significant others and caregivers of terminally ill patients at Watsonville Community and Dominican Hospitals.
 Ellen founded a real estate brokerage in 2005.
 She also worked as an adjunct clinical nursing instructor with Cabrillo College for the past four years.

 All who knew Ellen will remember her independence, intelligence, compassion, courage and sense of fun.
 She saw everyone she met as their best self.
-Ellen enjoyed baking, gardening and painting.
+Ellen enjoyed baking, gardening, painting and attending San Francisco Giants games.
 She loved doting on her three grandchildren, and a Coca Cola with perfectly crushed ice.

-A rosary is scheduled at Crosby N. Gray at 2 Park Rd. in Burlingame on Tuesday, July 2, 2019 at Noon, followed by an interment service at Holy Cross Cemetery in Colma, Ca., 1500 Old Mission Rd.
+A Visitation and Rosary are scheduled at Crosby N. Gray & Co. at 2 Park Rd. in Burlingame on July 2, 2019 at 11 A.M. and Noon, respectively, followed by an Interment service at Holy Cross Catholic Cemetery in Colma, Ca., 1500 Old Mission Rd.

 View the online memorial for Ellen Michaela McGibben